 Malaria Consortium established an office in N'Djamena, the capital of Chad, in May 2016 as part of its ACCESS-SMC project.
-Some 80 percent of Chad’s population live in high malaria transmission areas, with 1.1 million confirmed cases and 1,509 deaths reported in 2014.
-With high levels of malaria transmission during a short rainy season, central areas of Chad are optimal for implementation of seasonal malaria chemoprevention (SMC) - a particularly effective treatment for preventing malaria in children between three and 59 months during peak transmission periods.
-ACCESS-SMC was a UNITAID-funded project, led by Malaria Consortium in partnership with Catholic Relief Services, to bring SMC to seven countries across the Sahel in order to reduce malaria transmission.
+Some 80 percent of Chad’s population live in high malaria transmission areas, with 2.5 million cases and 8,700 deaths reported in 2018.
+With high levels of malaria transmission during a short rainy season, central areas of Chad can benefit from implementation of seasonal malaria chemoprevention (SMC) - a particularly effective treatment for preventing malaria in children between three and 59 months during peak transmission periods.
+Through our SMC programme, Malaria Consortium continues to work with government and partners to protect children from malaria.

 Our area of focus in Chad includes: